PubInv/Mathathon-2018-Simplex-Chains/README.md

 ## Improvements

-The purpose of the mathathon is foster cooperation, not competition.
+The purpose of the mathathon is to foster cooperation, not competition.
 We welcome cooperation in making this repo more fun, and in getting ready for the Mathathon.
 All sorts of suggestions are welcome.

-With respect to the current [experimetnation page](platforms/index.html)experimentation page, we would like to:
+With respect to the current [experimentation page](platforms/index.html), we would like to:
 * Allow the grid size to be controlled (in particular, increased.)
 * The starting point and direction could be better specified.